garrettwrong/cuTWED/README.md

 See `cuTWED.h`.
 _All logic and size checks for such advanced cases are expected to be owned by the user._

+There is an additional batch method.
+Until I have a chance to right up better documentation, you may find example use in `test_batch`, `test_batch_dev`, and a small but respectable ML batch problem set in `test_synthetic_validation.py`.

-Future plans include a mode for streaming batched mode optimized for large systems.
+Future plans include optimization and multi-gpu options for large batches..

 #### Python